Strat5/gmechatbot/README.md

 - All of the above features also have an server endpoint attached to them, which any machine can ping to activate their respective functions.

 ## 🔨 Installation:
-This is the recommended and tested setup, feel free to switch out server hosting providers, for example, but we can not guarantee any results.
-Contact us with any questions!
+This is the recommended and tested setup, feel free to switch out server hosting providers, for example, but this is the only tested method.
+Feel free to ask questions!

-The following guide is only for those who know how to navigate their computer well; a more complex guide will come out soon.
+The following guide is only for those who know how to navigate their computer well; a better guide will come out soon.
 + Step 1: Install Git from here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 + Step 2: Install Heroku CLI from here: https://devcenter.heroku.com/articles/heroku-cli.
 + Step 3: Go to heroku.com and signup (or log in).